Cooking On The Ranch

 3 pork carnitas tacos garnished with slices of radish, lime served in corn tortillas

-• Using a pressure cooker to make pulled pork tacos guarantees a cook time of less than one hour, compared to 3 – 4 hours in the oven.
+• Using a pressure cooker to make Carnitas Tacos guarantees a cook time of less than one hour, compared to 3 – 4 hours in the oven.

-• A another star for the flavor combination of citrus and New Mexico Red Chile Powder.
+• A another star for the Southwestern flavor combination of citrus and New Mexico Red Chile Powder.

 • What pushes this recipe over into the five-star category is it’s make-ahead qualities.